mtlynch/mtlynch.io/content/code-review-trust/index.md

 > We have a high-trust team, so we don't need code reviews.

-To me, it's like hearing someone tell me that they have a high-trust car, so they don't need seatbelts.
+To me, it's like hearing someone tell me that they have a high-trust carpool group, so they don't use seatbelts.

-## Trust has nothing to do with it
+## It's not about trust

 Stephen King is one of the world's most talented and successful writers.
-But everything Stephen King writes goes through an editor.
+But everything Stephen King writes goes through an editor who reviews his work.

 Why does Stephen King need an editor?

 Does Stephen King's publisher not trust Stephen King?
-If King didn't have an editor supervising him, would he write a 400-line sentence?
-Would he slip in a bunch of syntax errors?
+If King didn't have an editor, would he sneak in a 400-line sentence?
+Would he make a bunch of syntax errors?

 Obviously, the answer to all of those questions is, "no."

 Stephen King, along with virtually every other successful author, works with an editor because it elevates the quality of their work.

+## How can you communicate with humans without feedback from humans?

 Stephen King has characters, stories, and feelings in his mind, and his novels are a his medium for transmitting those ideas to other humans.
 Writing is an imperfect medium, so the best way for any writer to learn whether their work is having the intended effect is to have real people read the book and provide feedback.